Vietnamese Style Flank Steak

 one jalapeño, sliced

 Preheat the oven to 400°F (204°C).
-Place a cooling rack over a baking sheet, and then lay the flank steak over the cooling rack.
-Roast for 6 minutes and flip the steak over.
-Roast for another 6 minutes and then turn off the oven.
-Leave it in the oven for two to four minutes before taking it out of the oven.
-Remove from the cooling rack and place the flank steak on a cutting board.
-Let it cool for 5 minutes before slicing the flank steak to serve.
-Bon Appétit!
+Place a cooling rack over a baking sheet and lay the flank steak on the rack.
+Roast for six minutes, then flip the steak over.
+Roast for another six minutes, then turn off the oven and leave the steak inside for two to four minutes.
+Remove from the oven and transfer the flank steak to a cutting board.
+Let it rest for five minutes before slicing to serve.

-Got leftover flank steaks?
-That means taco time!
-These Vietnamese Style Flank Steak make delicious tacos with yellow corn tortillas, sautéed shallots, and salsa.
-Of course, some guacamole won't hurt!
+Got leftover flank steak?
+That means taco time.
+Vietnamese Style Flank Steak makes delicious tacos with yellow corn tortillas, sautéed shallots, and salsa.
+And of course, a little guacamole never hurts.

 Comments